A group of people sitting around a table in front of a large mosaic stained glass window in a colorful, indoor space.

 • Community space: WhatsApp group

-• Time: Tuesday and Saturday 12 AM Ukrainian time (schedule can be adjusted collectively during the first meeting)
+• Time: schedule will be adjusted collectively during the first meeting

 What If it’s not about perfection, but about making the language yours.